fulldecent/open-location-code-wiki/Evaluation-of-Location-Encoding-Systems.md

 degrees, making representing the exact location of the North Pole impossible although it can be very closely approximated.

-Open Location Codes represent areas, and the size of the area depends on the code length.
+Plus codes represent areas, and the size of the area depends on the code length.
 The longer the code, the smaller and more accurate the area.

-Truncating an Open Location Code increases the area and contains the original location.
+Truncating an plus code increases the area and contains the original location.

 The codes are based on a simple encoding of latitude and longitude.
 The code for a place can be looked up by anyone and does not require any setup or configuration.

-Open Location Codes can be encoded and decoded offline.
+Plus codes can be encoded and decoded offline.

-Open Location Codes do not depend on any infrastructure, and so are not dependent on any organisation or company for their continued existence or usage.
+Plus codes do not depend on any infrastructure, and so are not dependent on any organisation or company for their continued existence or usage.